mizu.js

 We recognize the power and utility of comprehensive frameworks like React, Vue.js, and Angular.
 These tools excel at building complex applications and boast large communities and ecosystems.
 However, they can be overwhelming for smaller projects, often requiring a build step and a steep learning curve with their specific syntax and concepts.

 Lightweight alternatives such as Alpine.js and htmx are also available.
-While they perform well in the browser, they were oftent not designed for server-side use, limiting their applicability across different scenarios.
+While they perform well in the browser, they were often not designed for server-side use, limiting their applicability across different scenarios.

 mizu.js draws inspiration from all these frameworks but is designed from the ground up to be: